Dolphan33/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that duplicates the last line a script that deletes all the regular files a script that displays the 10 newest files in the current directory
+a script that duplicates the last line a script that deletes all the regular files a script that displays the 10 newest files in the current directory a script that takes a list of words as input and prints only words that appear exactly once a script that takes a list of words as input and prints only words that appear exactly once 2